SwissTPH/odk_planner/docs/_build/html/_sources/tools.txt

 .. image:: _static/imgs/screenshots/xray_uploader_fill_in.png
   :align: center

-**Final step -- Check upload** : In the left pane yuu should see a "uploaded image XXX" for every file that is uploaded.
+**Final step -- Check upload** : In the left panel you should see a "uploaded image XXX" for every file that is uploaded.
 Also, the files disapper in the left pane (and the program will remember this for the next time).